mateo-callec/bloxfinder/README.md

 ## License

 BloxFinder is released under the MIT License.
-See the `LICENSE.txt` file for more details.
+See the [LICENSE] file for more details.